zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 the `body`.

 First, let's get started by typing `Hello World` inside the `body` tags.
-With some content written, we can start up `httpserver` (or open `index.html` in the browser) and [check out what we have][pages-in-learn-ide].
-If you open a web tab that points to this You should see the text 'Hello World' displayed on the page.
+With some content written, we can start up `httpserver` and [check out what we have][pages-in-learn-ide].
+If you open a web tab that points to this you should see the text 'Hello World' displayed on the page.

 Cool, we've got text on the page!
 Head back to the text editor, and in